alexandervantrijffel/ts-node-project-template/README.md

 # Typescript project template

-This template shows how to setup a project with support for Typescript and Node 14.
+This template shows how to setup a project based on Typescript and Node 14.

 Features: